 No matter what the problem may be, Christ will keep us safe and bring us joyfully to Glory to be with Him where He is.

 What particular problem was requiring patience and faithful discipleship on the part of the saints in Philadelphia?

-Behold, I will make them of the synagogue of Satan, which say they are Jews, and are not, but do lie, behold, I will make them to come and worship before thy feet, and to know that I have loved thee.
+“Indeed I will make those of the synagogue of Satan, who say they are Jews and are not, but lie—indeed I will make them come and worship before your feet, and to know that I have loved you.
 (Revelation 3:9)

 Paul spoke of “perils among false brothers,” those who say they are “Jews” but are not.

 Throughout every age the true prophets and remnant of the Lord have been persecuted by those who claim to be the Lord’s people.

 As Jesus pointed out, many of the Israelites of His day were not “Jews.”
 They were not truly children of Abraham.
 Their behavior revealed that Satan was their father.
 Christ was murdered by such “Jews.”
 The Romans merely were the instrument of murder employed by Satan working through the envy of the leaders of Israel.

 The same Satan, gaining entrance through the envy and lust for power of the leaders of the Christian organizations, has tortured and slain the true believers who were faithfully keeping the word of Christ’s patience.

 These torturers and murderers consistently have claimed they are “Jews,” that is, the people of the Lord.
 But they are the synagogue of Satan, not members of Christ.